django-quickstart/1.5-heroku/README.md

 This is a template for starting Django 1.4 projects and rapidly deploying to heroku.
 It is opinionated and configured for the things that I like and repetitively end up adding before deployment.
 It works with 1.5 but has not been thoroughly tested with 1.5.

-This is a first version, while it has been tested and used it is not promised to be complete or bug free.
+While this quickstart is what I use personally, it is not promised to be complete or bug free.

 ## Skel Template Features ##